farlee2121/DevEssentialsBlog/content/posts/2020-11-20-Meta-programming-and-dynamics.md

 - Programming Languages
 - Type Systems
 - Language properties
+title: Meta-Programming and Type Dynamics
 ---
-# Meta-Programming and Type Dynamics

 Dynamically typed systems effectively come with meta-programming capabilities for free, but are dynamic systems fundamentally better at meta-programming?